 As I said, I did it.
-A big part of creating order down there involved giving away or selling baby and toddler gear and clothing that we no longer needed.
+A big part of creating order down there involved giving away or selling baby and toddler gear and clothing that we no longer needed, so I could help with the debts, and I help her with a contact so she could be able to get a loan and a business loan agreement with a professional.
 Out went the double stroller, the baby toys, the infant pool float and the baby pool.
-I gave the pack n play and the baby gate to a friend having her first child, and the changing table and boppy pillow to another friend.
+I gave the pack n play to a friend having her first child, and the changing table and boppy pillow to another friend.

 The basement looks great, but I realized the other day that my house is no longer a baby and toddler friendly place.
 We don’t have gates anymore.
 Outlet plugs don’t always get replaced when they are removed.
 Legos and other chokables are on low shelves.
 When friends with little ones come over, I try to remove the obvious hazards, but the parents need to be on their toes for everything else.